sporniket/eight-by-six-keyboard-plate/README.md

 ## 1. What is **8 columns × 6 rows keyboard plate**, and when to use it ?

 **8 columns × 6 rows keyboard plate** is a plate project for an ortholinear, 8 columns by 6 rows, DIY keyboard.
-It's a companion project to the [8 columns × 6 rows keyboard](https://github.com/sporniket/eight-by-six-keyboard-hardware).
+It's a companion project to the [8 columns × 6 rows keyboard hardware](https://github.com/sporniket/eight-by-six-keyboard-hardware).

 ![PCB preview](gallery/overview.png)